Flying In & Out of Lusaka

 Flying In & Out of Mfuwe

-Mfuwe is in eastern Zambia and you would be most likely to fly into or out of Mfuwe Airport (mostly likely via Lusaka) when visiting the Luangwa area (North and South Luangwa National Parks).
+Mfuwe is in eastern Zambia and you would be most likely to fly into or out of Mfuwe Airport (mostly likely via Lusaka) when visiting the Luangwa area (North and South Luangwa National Parks) when traveling to Zambia In and Out.

 - If a guest has time to kill at Mfuwe Airport there’s a lovely little restaurant just outside the airport.